ClusterLabs/PAF/configuration.md

 ## Cookbooks

-Somes cookbooks are aailable to help you manage your cluster.
+Some cookbooks are available to help you manage your cluster.
 See:

 * [Cookbook for CentOS 7]({{ site.baseurl }}/CentOS-7-admin-cookbook.html) (using `pcs`)
 * [Cookbook for Debian 8]({{ site.baseurl }}/Debian-8-admin-cookbook.html) (using `crm`)